Bella Hadid and The Weeknd Kiss at the Cannes Film Festival After Denying They're Back Together

 The two arrived separately at the Magnum x Alexander Wang party but quickly huddled together for the rest of the night in the VIP area, according to the Los Angeles Times.

-Hadid separated from the “Call Out My Name” singer, 28, briefly to dance with her friends in the DJ booth as he looked on, the Times reports.
+Hadid separated from the “Call Out My Name” singer, 28, briefly to dance with her friends in the deejay booth as he looked on, the Times reports.

 RELATED: Back On?
 The Weeknd and Ex-Girlfriend Bella Hadid Pack on PDA at Coachella Party